This month is Bible month so the reflection is a little different.

 4 Because you are precious in my eyes,

 5 Fear not, for I am with you; (Repeated)

 Now I suggest you keep reading that quietly as the music plays and in your own time, stop and begin to share together.
 God bless and enjoy Bible month.
 Bev

 Listen carefully to each other, share your thoughts and reflect on how the Scripture passage impacted you.

-Use your imagination to consider what living in and from that â€˜wordâ€™ might look and feel like?
+2. Use your imagination to consider what living in and from that â€˜wordâ€™ might look and feel like this week?

 3. Finding time to pray or listen to God is challenging as a mum.
 How might this way of praying with Scripture help?